mwojtyczka/databricks-shared-clusters-cost-calculator/README.md

 An alternative solution is to create separate clusters for each department.
-However, this requires reconfiguration of the existing applications (e.g. PowerBI) and does not provide per user cost allocation.
+However, this requires reconfiguration of the existing applications (e.g. PowerBI) However, this requires reconfiguration of the existing applications (e.g. PowerBI) and does not provide per user cost allocation.

 For questions, troubleshooting or bug fixes, please submit [an issue](https://github.com/mwojtyczka/databricks-shared-clusters-cost-calculator/issues).